harshangrjn/QuantumCircuitOpt.jl/docs/src/quickguide.md

 If you prefer to decompose a target gate of your choice, update the `target_gate()` function and the set of `elementary_gates` accordingly in the above sample code.

+!!! warning
+    Note that [QuantumCircuitOpt.jl](https://github.com/harshangrjn/QuantumCircuitOpt.jl) tries to find the global minima of a specified objective function for a given set of input gates, target gate and the total depth of the decomposition.
+Hence, unlike local optimization methods in the literature, the run times for larger number of qubits and depths can be prohibitively slow since these problems are NP-hard.

 # Extracting results
 The run commands (for example, `run_QCModel`) in QuantumCircuitOpt return detailed results in the form of a dictionary.
 This dictionary can be saved for further processing as follows,